lavafroth/silos/README.md

 '{ "desc": "Build an asynchronous shared mutable state", "lang": "rust", "body": "let object = Arc::new(Mutex::new(old));" }'
 ```

-### v2 API
+### /api/v2

-The v2 API leverages tree-sitter to parse code into an AST (Abstract Syntax Tree) and perform subsequent mutations on the code.
+This API parses code into an AST (Abstract Syntax Tree) via tree-sitter and can perform subsequent mutations.

 #### Supported Languages